chrisdalke/ardupilot-grafana-companion/README.md

 - Host VictoriaMetrics & Grafana in the cloud: Hosting the Grafana and database instances on the companion computer means it needs a stable internet connection and VPN access.
 You can improve on this by hosting the `victoriametrics` and `grafana` service in the cloud, and changing `vmagent` so that it writes to the cloud instance.
 With this change, you do not need the drone to be online to view past data.

 - Adding tagging for multiple drones: Right now, the data for two separate drones will be added to the same feed.
 To use this project with a fleet of drones, you could modify the telegraf plugin config to tag each metric with the drone's ID.

+- Swap VictoriaMetrics with another database: We chose VictoriaMetrics because of its great performance and ease of use, but you could swap it for another database such as InfluxDB.